DriftRec: Adapting diffusion models to blind JPEG restoration: Results and Discussion

-Regarding the different \acp{sde}, we find only minor differences in performance.
-For the \celeba{} dataset, the CosVE SDE \eqref{eq:cosve-sde} seems to perform best, whereas for D2KF2K, the OUVE SDE \eqref{eq:ouve-sde} achieves the best results.
-The TSDVE SDE \eqref{eq:tsdve-sde} in both cases performs somewhere inbetween the other two.
+Regarding the choice of \ac{sde} within our framework, we find only minor differences in performance.
+For the \celeba{} dataset, the CosVE SDE \eqref{eq:cosve-sde} seems to perform best, whereas for D2KF2K the OUVE SDE \eqref{eq:ouve-sde} achieves the best results.
+The TSDVE SDE \eqref{eq:tsdve-sde} in both cases performs somewhere in between the other two.
 This is, at first glance, at odds with the observations made by Luo et al.~\cite{luo2023image} where the authors show a larger quality difference between the three SDEs they compare, which have similar characteristics to our SDEs (constant, linear and cosine schedules).
 We note, however, that the SDEs compared in~\cite{luo2023image} differ from ours in the diffusion coefficient $g(t)$, and describe three forward processes whose variance evolves differently to each other.
-In contrast, our \acp{sde} in \cref{eq:ouve-sde,eq:tsdve-sde,eq:cosve-sde} all share the same diffusion coefficient $g(t)$, which results in highly similar variance evolutions to each other and effectively differ only in the evolution of the process mean, see \cref{fig:means-and-variances}.
+In contrast, our \acp{sde} in \cref{eq:ouve-sde,eq:tsdve-sde,eq:cosve-sde} all share the same diffusion coefficient $g(t)$ -- resulting in highly similar variance evolutions to each other -- and effectively differ only in the evolution of the process mean, see \cref{fig:means-and-variances}.
 This suggests that the variance schedule is of much higher importance than the mean schedule for reconstruction quality.
-The optimal choice of the SDE for any given task is currently unknown, which warrants further future research.
+The optimal choice of the SDE for any given task is currently unknown, which warrants further research.